 Of course, this only makes it official.
 The past week has shown a militarized police force driving around in tanks, wearing body armor, and brutally responding to citizens.
 Martial law was already there and the Constitution was already suspended.
 Nixon just made it official.

 This is just the icing on the chaos cupcake, however.
-It all started a week ago when a police officer shot a black suspect.
+It all started a week ago when a white police officer shot a black suspect.
 Suddenly, amidst cries of “racism” an absolute breakdown of society occurred within 24 hours of the shooting.
 People no longer governed themselves according to laws and morals.
 Store owners were forced to arm themselves to protect their businesses from a mob that looted with all of the joyful abandon of a lottery winner on a shopping spree.
 Cops responded, but were vastly outnumbered.
 Whether these officers were originally vicious individuals or whether fear of the mob mentality made them brutal, their responses were harsh and ruthless.

 This article isn’t a debate on right vs. wrong.
 It isn’t about whether Michael Brown deserved to be shot or whether he was an innocent victim.
 It isn’t about the race of the looters, the cops, or the residents of Ferguson.
 It isn’t even about the Constitutional rights that are being ground under the heels of boots.
 I’m not getting into any of that.